-- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish. - Make it clear that you may need to pass on information to staff in other agencies who may be able to help - do not promise confidentiality.
+- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish. - Make it clear that you may need to pass on information to staff in other agencies who may be able to help do not promise confidentiality.
 You are obliged to share any information relating to abuse or neglect. - Write an account of the conversation immediately, as close to verbatim as possible.
 Put the date and timings on it, and mention anyone else who was present.
 Then sign it and give your record to the DSL who should follow due process, including contacting Children's Social Care if appropriate.

-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the office and the website.
-You will be issued with a lanyard detailing the names and pictures of our DSLS.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the main office, on display in the staff room and on our website,